pauljickling/notes/javascript/react/react.md

 When thinking about how your app is structured it is important to think about what information a component is passing from one to the other.
 These relationships will need to be defined.
 This relationship gets especially tricky when trying to manage state within nested components.

+### React Flowchart

+1. `ReactDOM.render()` is called to render the element that is passed as a parameter.
+2. Components are called with their declared props.
+3. Components return their elements
+4. ReactDOM updates the actual DOM.

 ### Miscellaneous Component Notes

 For your HTML tags use the phrase `className` instead of `class` since `class` is utilized for the ES6 syntax.